miguelzpresa/BearBase-DBMS/README.md

 ## Usage 📝
-1. Open the PDF Reader App. 📂
+1. Open the DBMS App. 📂
-2. Click the "Open PDF" button to select a PDF file from your computer. 🖱️
+2. Click the "BOOKING" button to DISPPLAY BOOKING CALENDAR from your computer. 🖱️
+3. SELECT a specific date to check the disponibilty of that day
+4. the "Check-in" button to DISPPLAY BOOKING CALENDAR from your computer. 🖱️
-3. Once the file is loaded, use the navigation controls to browse through the pages. 📄
+5. Once the file is loaded, use the navigation controls to browse through the pages. 📄
-4. Use the play/pause controls to play & stop the reader voice. 🔍
+6. Use the play/pause controls to play & stop the reader voice. 🔍

 ## Language code 💻
 - Python 🐍